SShahparnia/intelli-trainer/README.md

 ---

 ## How It Works

 - Uses MediaPipe Pose to extract body landmarks
-- Calculates elbow angle for each arm (shoulder–elbow–wrist)
+- Calculates joint angles (elbow for arms, knee for squats)
-- Counts a rep when the arm fully contracts and returns to rest
+- Counts a rep when the limb fully contracts and returns to rest/extension
+- Displays real-time rep counts for each exercise on the camera feed

+---

+## Roadmap / Future Progress

+- Add support for more functional exercises, especially pullup types:
+	- Archer pullup
+	- Typewriter pullup
+	- One arm pullup
+	- Two arm pullup
+	- Close grip pullup
+	- Wide grip pullup
+	- Normal grip pullup
+	- ...and more!

 ---